Sugar plantations in the Caribbean: Environmental impact

-The sugar cane industry had an adverse impact on the environment as this industry grew in Caribbean countries.
+The sugarcane industry had an adverse impact on the environment as this industry grew in Caribbean countries.
 These included the destruction of forests, water pollution, and loss of fertility and erosion of soils.
 These problems were seen on various different scales in the Dominican Republic in the 16th century; Martinique in the 17th century; Jamaica and Haiti in the 18th century; and Cuba and Puerto Rico in the 19th century.

-In 1492, Christopher Columbus arrived on the northern coast of Hispaniola and Spanish colonization began to establish itself.
+In 1492, Christopher Columbus arrived on the northern coast of Hispaniola, and Spanish colonization began to establish itself.
 By the late 16th century, demand and production for sugar, one of the central exports of the island, had increased.
 Much of the indigenous population suffered from disease and famine, and many pre-colonial smaller-scale farms were replaced by larger-scale farms.
 These farms required more land and moist soil close to water sources, resulting in deforestation and water pollution.

-During the 17th century in the Lesser Antilles, many of the islands in the Lesser Antilles suffered ecological losses after the introduction of monoculture for sugar plantations.
-On the Caribbean island Nevis in particular, the island was nearly deforested during the mid-1600s and much of the topsoil quality deteriorated as a result of a large influx of plantations.

-Although these nations have taken measures to mitigate the impacts of the sugar revolution, in some there are still traces of what the environmental historian of the Caribbean and Latin America, Reinaldo Funes Monzote, describes as a "serious deterioration" of the natural environment, with socio-economic consequences.
+During the 17th century in the Lesser Antilles, many of the islands suffered ecological losses after the introduction of monoculture for sugar plantations.
+On Nevis in particular, the island was nearly deforested during the mid-17th century, and much of the topsoil quality deteriorated as a result of a large influx of plantations.
+Although these nations have taken measures to mitigate the impacts of the sugar revolution, in some there are still traces of what historian Reinaldo Funes Monzote, describes as a "serious deterioration" of the natural environment, with socio-economic consequences.
 The impacts concerning irrigation and pollution of water runoff are seen as the most profound issues in sugar cane cultivation.